atisheksingh/Kodiak-vault/README.md

 Which means the asset of the vault is LP tokens and not LBGT.

 These LP tokens are then staked into the Infrared IBGT-WBERA Vault.
+*done*

+Withdraw:

-Withdraw: User calls withdrawLBGT functions, their shares(VCANA) are burnt, the corresponding amount of LP tokens are unstaked from the Infrared IBGT-WBERA Vault and then these LP tokens are again used to remove liquidity from the Kodiak Router to get WBERA and IBGT.
+User calls withdrawLBGT functions, their shares(VCANA) are burnt,

+the corresponding amount of LP tokens are unstaked from the

+Infrared IBGT-WBERA Vault and then these LP tokens are again used to remove liquidity from the Kodiak Router to get WBERA and IBGT.

+### done

 Both of them are sold to get LBGT and returned to the user.